adriangzlz97/pdb_python_tools/README.md

 -HETATM
 To include hydrogens (ignored by default) add as an argument after the inputs:
 -ignore-hydrogens-false
-If you want additional information (average per residue and CA/C1' distance), add as an argument after the inputs:
--more_info
 ### Non-mpi
 python track_xyz.py *filename1 filename2* > output.txt
 ### Mpi